MonoidMusician/blog/sources/hereditarily_finite_sets.md

 The situation is much different for hereditarily finite sets.
 We can definitely do this!

+<div data-hfs="44203"></div>

+Hereʼs a graphic model Iʼve developed!
+Visualizing the brackets of the textual representation as slopes in the visual representation.

+But more importantly, you need to learn how to model HFSes in terms of familiar data types.
+Lists, sets … and even plain numbers will do the trick!

 ### Lists all the way down